Tomasan7/DatabaseProgram/README.md

 2. Open a terminal and navigate to the directory where the JAR file is located.
 3. Run the JAR file: `java -jar <jarfile>`

-There are point in the application, where unnecessarily too many

 ### From code

 1. Clone the repository: `git clone https://github.com/Tomasan7/OpiNet.git`